microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Log in to Azure as Service Principal

-From a PowerShell console window [not already logged into Azure], run [one of the following] PowerShell commands, as appropriate:
+From a PowerShell console window not already logged into Azure, run one of the following PowerShell commands, as appropriate:

 Azure Commercial: